-It was a common thread, the plea rose heavenward, “Keep Daddy safe.”
-It easily rolled from the lips of a 2 yr. old, prayed with honesty and true desire daily during his father’s deployment.
-He was only two, yet now I consider that perhaps he was years well beyond in the spiritual realm.
+A common thread, the plea rose heavenward, “Keep Daddy safe.”
+It easily rolled from the lips of the youngster, prayed with honesty and true desire daily during his father’s deployment.
+He was only two-years-old, yet now I consider he aged years well beyond in the spiritual realm.

-As a mother, I questioned whether this 2 yr. old could “really” know what he was praying, considering that he might be mimicking the prayers of older siblings.
-I must admit, though, he prayed without ceasing on this topic, a fervent prayer that availed much.
+As a mother, I questioned whether this little guy truly understood what he prayed for.
+Were his prayers mimicking those of older siblings?
+Regardless, he prayed without ceasing for his daddy, a fervent prayer that availed much.

 Daddy came home, safe at last, and back to the arms of his awaiting family.
-Our little guy’s prayer had been answered, his fervent and powerful prayer, and now he was a testimony, an aroma of Christ to his mama, daddy and siblings.
-Witnesses to these prayers of oft we were, but the lesson was greater.
-There was more.
+Our little guy’s prayer had been answered.
+His fervent and powerful plea morphed into an answered testimony and became the aroma of Christ to his mama, daddy, and siblings.

 The night after Daddy’s arrival home, our young son quietly slipped in his prayer at dinner time.
-With full expectations of hearing, “keep Daddy safe,” pour forth from the little guy’s mouth once again, I sat stunned as the words, “Thank You for keeping Daddy safe,” quietly yet naturally escaped from his lips.
-There was no coaching, only honest words that only an awesome Lord could teach this beautiful youngster.
+With a full expectation of hearing, “Keep Daddy safe,” pour forth from the little guy’s mouth once again, I sat stunned as the words, “Thank You for keeping Daddy safe,” slipped from his lips.
+He gathered no coaching to transition answered prayers into heartfelt thanksgiving.
+Not from me.
+Not from his dad or siblings.
+Only an awesome Lord could teach this beautiful youngster.

-It’s easy to ask, but we must remember the thanksgiving.
-Our young son’s prayers had been answered and he thanked the Lord, in a spiritual way that bounded over and flowed with beauty.
+It’s easy to ask for things in prayer, but we are wise to remember thanksgiving.
+Our young son’s prayers were answered.
+He thanked the Lord for his daddy’s safe return in a way that bounded over and flowed with beauty.